dot-layer/blog/content/blog/2020-03-19-howto/index.en.md

 1. **Article creation**
   1. Save the `.md` file used to create this article (available [here](https://github.com/dot-layer/blog/blob/master/content/blog/2020-03-19-howto/index.en.md)) under the name `index.en.md` (for articles in English) or` index.fr.md` (for articles in French).
-  2. Insert your article and modify the essential fields of the header as well as the content (duh).
-You must save your images in the same folder as the .md file (or in a sub-directory); with the exception of the cover image, its location is specified with the `featured:" "` field.\\
+  2. Insert your article and modify the header's essential fields as well as the content (duh).
+You must save your images in the same folder as the .md file (or in a sub-directory); except for the cover image, its location is specified with the `featured:" "` field.\\
 2. **Submission of the article**
   1. `git fork https://github.com/dot-layer/blog` directory, i.e. *fork* the [blog directory](https://github.com/dot-layer/blog).
   2. `git checkout -b post/your-initials_post-name`, i.e. create a new branch for your article.